AbigailRate Abigail: Do you like this name?

 Popularity of Abigail

-Displayed below is the baby names popularity of the name Abigail for girls.
-(2012 statistics) Compare Abigail with its variant forms and related girl baby names.
+Displayed below are the baby name popularity trends of the name Abigail compared with its variant forms and related girl baby names.
+(2012 statistics).
+View the popularity trend for Abigail only.